ratmav/dotfiles/README.md

 --help      Print this help and exit
 --bootstrap run posix setup then os setup
+--debian    run debian setup only
 --macos     run macos setup only
---manjaro   run manjaro setup only
 --posix     run posix setup only

-note that the --macos and --manjaro setups are dependent on the posix steps being run at least once.
+note that the --debian and --macos setups are dependent on the posix steps being run at least once.
 ```